-Seismic analysis, design and performance are central to our practice.
-Our team members have worked in post-graduate research and have authored original publications in the fields of earthquake dynamics and state of the art seismic performance at the University of California Davis, University of Colorado Boulder, Cal Poly San Luis Obispo, the Institute for Advanced Study (IUSS) ROSE School in Pavia, Italy, and the Applied Technology Council in Redwood City.
+Seismic analysis, design, and performance are central to our practice.
+Our team members have worked in post-graduate research and have authored original publications in the fields of earthquake dynamics and state of the art seismic response at the University of California Davis, the University of Colorado Boulder, Cal Poly San Luis Obispo, the Institute for Advanced Study (IUSS) ROSE School in Pavia, Italy, and the Applied Technology Council in Redwood City.
 Our team design experience for constructed projects includes non-linear time history analysis and performance based design, and it spans a number of building types, including ductile concrete moment frames, special steel moment frames, buckling restrained braces, vertical post-tensioned concrete shearwalls, and mode shaping / tuned mass dampening systems, such as a concrete core wall bearing on a friction pendulum slider.

-Most importantly, regardless of the scope and specifics, in each of our projects we strive to help bring the architectural vision to reality, with efficiency, economy, simplicity, and sensitivity.
+Most importantly, regardless of the scope and specifics, in each of our projects we strive to help bring the architectural vision to reality with efficiency, economy, simplicity, and sensitivity.